xinyee20/tp/docs/DeveloperGuide.md

 Missing data files
 1. Test case: In the folder where Serenity is stored, delete `serenity.json` in `data` folder
-    1. Expected: New tutorial group `G01` created.
+    1. Expected: New tutorial group G01 created with two students, Aaron Tan and John Doe.

 **Editing**